• Skip to primary navigation

 Variations

-What to serve with peanut chicken
+What to serve with Thai peanut chicken

 If you’d like a side, make some Asian slaw or a Thai cucumber salad.

-Store your peanut chicken leftovers in an airtight container in the refrigerator for up to 4 days, or in the freezer for up to 3 months.
+How do I store leftover Thai peanut chicken?
+Store your leftovers in a covered container in the refrigerator for up to 4 days, or in the freezer for up to 3 months.
 If you need to thin out the sauce when reheating, use a dash of water.

 Tap stars to rate!